nrrb/tao-te-ching/49_trust_and_power/README.md

 Wise souls are children.

-UKLG: The next to last line is usually read as saying that ordinary people watch and listen to wise people.
+> **Note** UKLG: The next to last line is usually read as saying that ordinary people watch and listen to wise people.
 But Lao Tzu has already told us that most of us wander on and off the Way and don’t know a sage from a sandpile.
 And surely the quiet Taoist is not a media pundit.
     Similarly, the last line is taken to mean that the wise treat ordinary people like children.
 This is patronizing, and makes hash out of the first verse.
 I read it to mean that the truly wise are looked after (or looked upon) like children because they’re trusting, unprejudiced, and don’t hold themselves above or apart from ordinary life.